eaybek/cpm/README.md

 There is no error handling in this code it's designed for my personal need's so there is no warranty about anything

+use cpm for create below filetree
+C/
+  packagename/
+    h/
+      packagename/             *this folder using like namespace when include some headerfile* module.h                ``#include "packagename/module.h"``
+    c/
+      module.c
+    o/
+      module.o
+  program

 ### cpm new_package packagename

 ### cpm new_module packagename modulename